 Outdoor Clothing: Coats should allow for pupils to be visible when walking or cycling to and from school, particularly when it is dark.
+A Coat should be suitable for poor weather conditions e.g. rain, snow, cold temperatures.
 Hoodies, caps and scarves are not allowed to be worn during school hours.
 Pupils will be asked to place these in their bags.

 V-Neck jumper (Optional) In colder weather, pupils may wear a plain, black V-neck jumper in addition to their normal school uniform.
+Pupils will not be permitted to wear jumpers in Terms 5 and 6.
 Jumpers may be worn with a blazer, not instead of.
 Cardigans and sweatshirts, including the PE jumper are not permitted.